Italki is the best website to teach languages online.

 I’ve done classes with even less than 1 MB/s, but I don’t recommend it.

-On Skype, there’s a tool to check audio quality, but not for video quality.
+On Skype, there’s a tool to check the audio quality, but not for video quality.
 Add the “echo/test” user to your contacts and call it.
 You record a message and hear its recording.

 - The student books a class and pays for your class to Italki.
 You don’t get anything yet.